Ultimate Guide To

 Modern Digital Multi-Delays

-It’s worth touching on the modern multi-delays that are dominating the guitar effects world these days.
+It’s worth touching on the modern digital multi-delays that are dominating the guitar effects world these days.
 Models like the Strymon Timeline, Eventide Timefactor and H9 and Boss DD-500 have enabled users to stack delays in a single pedal with incredible control over every delay sound that comes out of the pedal.

 Modern digital multi-delays have got emulations of all of the famous delay sounds on-board with more control than those originals would ever have.
 Like the ability to control the exact amount of Tape warble on a Tape Echo delay from the Strymon Timeline.